-Mershon encourages interdisciplinary research, collaborative research, responsible engaged research, and research with clear implications for policy or practice.
-More traditional modes of scholarship are welcome, however, provided that researchers are willing to put their work into active dialogue with that of other Mershoners.
-While supporting individual projects, our funding is intended to foster robust interdisciplinary conversation on security issues at Ohio State.
+Mershon encourages interdisciplinary research, collaborative research, engaged research, and research with clear implications for policy or practice.
+More traditional modes of scholarship are welcome, however, provided researchers are willing to put their work into active dialogue with that of other Mershoners.
+While supporting individual projects, our funding is intended to foster robust multi-perspectival conversation on security issues at Ohio State.
 Accordingly, grantees are expected to "give back" to Mershon at a reasonable level by contributing their perspectives and expertise towards our collective edification.
 (Departments, likewise, are asked to recognize this labor as part of the grantee's research profile and service load.)
-Our hope is that grantees will remain part of the Mershon community over time and find ongoing intellectual rewards in doing so.
+Our hope is that grantees will remain affiliated with the Mershon community over time and find ongoing intellectual rewards in doing so.

 Individual research projects may be framed within specific disciplines, especially for junior scholars, but we ask researchers to articulate the broader value of their investigation and invite them to seek multidisciplinary feedback as the work proceeds.
 Collaborative projects and programming, however, must serve a wider constituency.
 PIs should come from more than one unit at Ohio State, and projects should incorporate multiple perspectives, which may come from inside or outside the academy.
 Applicants should consider and explain why Mershon is an appropriate home for the project.

 Please bear in mind that a Mershon grant comprises staff labor and community attention along with the actual funding.
 Accordingly, we must evaluate proposals not only on their own merits, but within the Center's ecology.
-We may offer only partial funding; we may need to request modifications; we may suggest cooperation; and we ask you to think about time and attention budgets along with the fiscal one as you design your proposal.
-(Less may be more, especially as regards programming.)
+We may offer only partial funding; we may need to request modifications; we may suggest cooperation.
+As you design your proposal, we ask you to think not just about the fiscal budget but about time and attention budgets.
+Less may be more, especially as regards programming.

-So that our calendar overtaxes neither our staff nor our audience, we are making an effort to have as much programming in place as possible before each school year begins.
-This means that we are asking you to make single-event and co-sponsorship requests at least a semester in advance, and ideally by the end of spring of the preceding year.
-Last-minute requests arising from public events or special opportunities will be considered at staff discretion.
+So that our calendar overtaxes neither our staff nor our audience, we are making an effort to reduce programming overall and to have as much programming in place as possible before each school year begins.
+Last-minute requests arising from public events or special opportunities are welcome but will be considered at leadership discretion.

-To streamline the process, we are also asking colleagues henceforth to make director-reviewed funding requests through the email address designated for each type, rather than by emails to director or staff.
+To streamline the process, facilitate our record-keeping, and reduce staff labor, we are also asking colleagues henceforth to make small funding requests with these linked forms, rather than by queries to director or staff.

 Individual grants support the research of Ohio State regular faculty and students.
 (Postdocs and visiting scholars are not eligible, but affiliated/clinical track faculty may apply.)